lauxley/jquery.safeguard.js/README.md

     **default** : 1 day (60*60*24 seconds)
     The number of seconds a key (and thus a form) will stay in the local storage before being purged.
+    Set to 0 if you never want to flush the datas automatically (you can still do it yourself by calling .safeguard('flush', key)).

 * time